 0617-01 PURPOSE

-This inspection manual chapter (IMC) provides guidance on documenting vendor and quality assurance (QA) implementation inspections performed by the Vendor Inspection .
+This inspection manual chapter (IMC) provides guidance on documenting vendor and quality assurance (QA) implementation inspections performed by the Quality Assurance and Vendor Inspection Branch (IQVB).
 The purpose is to ensure clear and consistent content, format, and style for all vendor and QA implementation inspection reports.

 0617-02 OBJECTIVES